arcones/git-course-node/Lab2/README.md

     1. Repos have many commits but usually less tags
 1. **`git tag`** -> The output will be empty
 1. **`git tag -a 1.0 -m "Ready to deploy version"`**
+    1. Here the present tense format of the commits doesn't apply
+    1. Mention annotated and not annotated tags
 1. `git tag`
 1. `git log`
 1. If we wanna move the tag to a differnt commit, not the HEAD